 Your Application Timeline

-There are fantastic resources out there, but they are sometimes on the pricier side due to the high demand of GMAT instructors.
-Considering how essential it is to achieve a top GMAT score to be considered for top programs, this is often a worthy investment.
+There are fantastic resources out there, but they are sometimes on the pricier side due to the high demand for GMAT instructors.
+Considering how essential it is to achieve a top GMAT score to be considered for the top MBA programs, this is often a worthy investment.

-Below we’ve listed the best test prep strategies (hint: none of them include “winging it”).
+Below we’ve listed the best test prep strategies.
 Your strategy should ultimately be a blend of different approaches, which will help you maximize your score in each section.

 - A good fit for: Those who thrive in a group setting, have a predictable schedule, and/or need to practice every section of the GMAT